ChristopheVdE/Bacterial-WGS-pipeline/README.md

 ## Pipeline
 ### Starting the pipeline
-In Order to start the pipeline you only really need 1 file ("get_environment.py") provided in this repository which you can execute through the command line.
-For those not familliar with a command line interface, there are 2 'auto-run scripts' provided, one for Windows users and one for Linux users:
+In Order to start the pipeline you only really need 1 file ("run_assembly.py") provided in this repository which you can execute through the command line.
+For those not familliar with a command line interface, there are 2 'auto-run scripts' provided, one for Windows users and one for Linux/MacOS users:

 - For Linux/ MacOS users: LINUX_run-pipeline.sh
 - For Windows users: WINDOWS_run-pipeline.cmd